 This Academic Catalog describes the policies and academic programs of Highlands College in effect at the time of publication.
-It is IMPORTANT for each student to become familiar with the regulations in this Catalog and assume the proper responsibilities concerning them.
+It is IMPORTANT for each student to become familiar with the regulations in this Catalog.
+Highlands College has made every effort to ensure that everything stated in the catalog is accurate.
+However, sometimes changes are necessary after the date of publication.
+Courses and programs offered, together with other matters contained herein, are subject to change at the discretion of the College.